-Read lab report evaluations No fewer than 20 hours of readings and 10 hours of assignments are expected for this module.
+Read lab report evaluations No fewer than 20 hours of readings and 10 hours of assignments are expected for this course.

-- Lab reports - Varney's Midwifery, Varney - Guidelines for Perinatal Care, AAP Committee on Fetus and Newborn, ACOG Committee on Obstetric Practice, et al.; Oct 1, 2017 - Understanding Diagnostic Tests in the Childbearing Year: A Holistic Approach by Anne Frye and Rhonda Baker
+- Lab reports - Varney's Midwifery, Varney (Appendix 21-22) - Guidelines for Perinatal Care, AAP Committee on Fetus and Newborn, ACOG Committee on Obstetric Practice, et al.; Oct 1, 2017 (p.
+211 Patient Education) - Understanding Diagnostic Tests in the Childbearing Year: A Holistic Approach by Anne Frye and Rhonda Baker